Skip to main content

 Consider Scaffolding Your Assessment

 Authentic assessment is often linked with several opportunities for students to practice.
 You should consider scaffolding opportunities within the course so that students can gain ongoing feedback and adjust as they learn.
-This will also give students time to adjust to this new type of assessment, particularly where they may be used to more traditional forms such as quizzes or tests.
+This will also give students time to adjust to this new type of assessment, particularly where they may be used to more traditional assessments such as quizzes or tests.
+Find more information in this guide about scaffolding assessment

 Back to Top